Kathmandu Durbar Square

 1. According to local custom, you can get into temples and holy places after taking off your shoes.

-2. Don’t bring anything with furs, leather products inside the temples.
+2. Don’t bring anything with fur, leather products inside the temples.

-3. Watch the notice for photography and do not take photos of temples/statue without permission.
-At some of the places you may not take your cameras and the authority will return your camera after your visit to the concerned area/temples/monument.
+3. Watch the notice for photography and do not take photos of temples/statues without permission.
+At some of the places, you may not take your cameras, and the authority will return your camera after you visit the concerned area/temples/monuments.

-5. Nepalese lit fire and incense which they regard as holy and religious so value it while visiting and do not litter at those areas.
-If you face allergy or difficulty due to the aroma of incense, you can use a mask to cover your nose and mouth.
+5. Nepalese lit fire and incense, which they regard as holy and religious, so value it while visiting and do not litter in those areas.
+If you face an allergy or difficulty due to the aroma of incense, you can use a mask to cover your nose and mouth.

-6. Do not touch any elements/assets with feet or stretch your feet towards them.
+6. Do not touch any elements/assets with your feet or stretch your feet towards them.